IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 # Gitlab Wazi Deploy query template
-This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file to query the evidence file using the [queryTemplate.yml](queryTemplate.yml) template.
+This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file to query the evidence file using  [queryTemplate.yml](queryTemplate.yml) template.

 ## Overview and capabilities
 This pipeline template is analyzing the evidence file, to list the names of the deployed artifacts that are stored in it as a result of the deployment.